 Account Suspension related to possible “Brush Orders” Black Hat suspects?

-Paragraph update by editor – Davide Nicolucci.
+Paragraph written by editor – Davide Nicolucci.

 Some do not agree with associating the recent suspensions of many sellers accounts directly with the sellers’ Velocity Limit, as the velocity limit has been among Amazon’s rules for a while.
 On a recent talk with The Professor of Amazon’s Founder, I found the suspensions might instead be linked to Amazon association to “Order Brushing”.